 Bay vs. Bow Windows: Which Works for Your Kingston Home?

-Architectural interest, lighter rooms and timeless style.
-That’s what a bay or bow window can add to your Kingston home.
-While they suggest similar features, each window type has their own exceptional strengths.
+Architectural interest, brighter rooms and classic style.
+That’s what a bay or bow window can bring to your Kingston home.
+While they suggest similar benefits, each window type has their own exceptional strengths.

-Pella of Kingston can help you select the best option for your house.
+Pella of Kingston can help you select the best option for your home.

 Near-Identical Look with Big Differences

 To the uninformed, bay windows and bow windows are almost identical.
 They both extend outward from the walls of your home.
-And use a window opening to make a spacious feel.
+And use a window opening to create a spacious feel.

-But with just a little information and training, any homeowner can pick out a bay or bow window.
+But with just a little information and training, any homeowner can distinguish a bay or bow window.

 What are Bay Windows?